Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 every task to be fulfilled in the working process.
 This allowed us to keep track of the to-dos, the work in progress and tasks we had already achieved.
 Additionally, we created a backlog category called "place for ideas".
-We discussed the suggestions and brainstorming ideas included in this category in our weekly meetings and decided as a team, if the idea becomes a to do or not.
+We discussed the suggestions and brainstorming ideas included in this category in our weekly meetings and decided as a team, if the idea becomes a to-do or not.
 The structure of our kanban board looked as follows:

 ![static/images/kanban_board.png](static/images/kanban_board.png)